huggingface/diffusers/examples/community/README.md

     generator=torch.Generator().manual_seed(42),
 ).images

-# Disable StyleAligned if you do not wish to use it
+# Disable StyleAligned if you do not wish to use it anymore
 pipe.disable_style_aligned()
 ```